homekube/homekube/docs/portainer-deployments.md

 ﻿# What is Portainer

-[Portainer](https://portainer.io) is an [open source](https://github.com/portainer/portainer) tool that lets users set-up, configure, and govern a container management portal that helps them get more value from Kubernetes sooner, with the skills the team already has.
-It also does the continuous deployment and delivery into Kubernetes and unorchestrated Docker, using the GitOps approach.
+[Portainer](https://portainer.io) is an [open source](https://github.com/portainer/portainer) tool that lets users set-up, configure, and govern a Kubernetes environment that helps them get more value from Kubernetes sooner.
+It supports the continuous deployment and delivery into Kubernetes and unorchestrated Docker, using the GitOps approach.

-Manage any orchestrator, in the cloud, on prem, or at the edge, in a single interface.
+It is GUI-based, and super easy to use which means you can focus on your application, rather than on Kubernetes internals.

 ## Install Portainer